kyuQee/kyuqee.github.io/posts/math-for-quant-part-1.md

 **Geometric Intuition:** Ability to visualize geometric shapes like circles and chords.

 **Curiosity:** An interest in exploring advanced probability concepts, such as sigma algebras and probability spaces, introduced in an accessible way.

-**Optional:** Familiarity with calculus or logical reasoning can enhance understanding but isn't required.

 No prior knowledge of measure theory or advanced probability is needed&mdash;we'll build from intuitive ideas to formal concepts together!